flub78/multitenant/doc/testing.md

 ## Types of test

+### Unit tests

-* Unit tests for models and simple classes.
+Unit tests for models and simple classes.

+### Feature tests

-* Feature tests both for central application and tenant application.
+Feature tests both for central application and tenant application.
 Test coverage is measured using xdebug both for unit and feature tests.

+They use phpunit integrated in the Laravel Framework.

+To follow redirection use:

+        $response = $this->followingRedirects()->get ( '/login' );

+### Dusks tests

-* Dusk tests (browser controlled tests) for end to end testing
+Brownser controlled tests for end to end testing.

-* Deployment tests, (todo) the application is automatically installed from scratch and tested
+Two kinds:

+1. Integration end to end tests.
+They have access to the database and can create items of chack the database status.

+1. Deployment tests.
+They are deployed on an external server.
+The test environment has the same access than a regular user (no access to the database).
+They can be used to check installation before production.

-* Performance test (todo).
+### Performance test (todo).

 Significant performance indicator should be automatically collected and it should be possible to compare the performance level of every build.

-* Robustness tests. (todo) These test check the behavior of the system under heavy load and should provide a way to size the servers against the expected load.
+### Robustness tests. (todo)

+These test check the behavior of the system under heavy load and should provide a way to size the servers against the expected load.

 A discussion on how to chose between unit test and BDD (given-when-then) tests. https://specflow.org/challenges/bdd-vs-unit-tests/